-Strategy Action(s) Relative Cost Responsible Entity Timeline Expand alert system Collaborate with Alameda County on the effective implementation of an alert system to warn residents of smoke hazards and inform them of actions they should take during an event (multiple languages, multiple media outlets).
-City of Alameda Short Ongoing risk communication Implement wildfire risk communication messaging that: \$ City of Alameda Short Occurs throughout high wildfire risk season so people know in advance how to use masks and air purifiers and where to get them.
+Strategy Action(s) Relative Cost Responsible Entity Timeline Expand alert system Collaborate with Alameda County on the effective implementation of an alert system to warn residents of smoke hazards and inform them of actions they should take during an event (multiple languages, multiple media outlets). \$ \$ City of Alameda Ongoing risk communication Implement wildfire risk communication messaging that: Occurs throughout high wildfire risk season so people know in advance how to use masks and air purifiers and where to get them.
 Reaches non-English speaking individuals and those without cell phones.
-Educate people on severity of smoke impacts using easy-to-understand, comparative risk language (e.g., equivalent to smoking a certain # of cigarettes a day) and publicize fresh air centers-both City-designated and informal ones like movie theatres.
-Provide masks and air filters d air filters Provide masks and air filters with instructions on how to use them and their limitations to the city's vulnerable populations.
-Develop program for providing air filters at cost or at a reduced cost.
-City of Alameda Short Adopt health-based exposure thresholds Adopt thresholds for restricting certain activities (outdoor sporting events, outdoor worker exposure). \$ City of Alameda Short Plant trees Support citywide tree planting efforts, as trees can settle particles in the air during wildfire-smoke episodes \$ City of Alameda Medium
+Educate people on severity of smoke impacts using easy-to-understand, comparative risk language (e.g., equivalent to smoking a certain # of cigarettes a day) and publicize fresh air centers-both Citydesignated and informal ones like movie theatres. \$ City of Alameda Short Provide masks and air filters Provide masks and air filters, with instructions on how to use them and information about their limitations, to the city's vulnerable populations.
+Develop program for providing air filters at cost or at a reduced cost. \$ City of Alameda Short Adopt health-based exposure thresholds Adopt thresholds for restricting certain activities (e.g., outdoor sporting events, working outdoors), in accordance with Air Quality Index thresholds set under the California Department of Industrial Relations' Division of Occupational Health and Safety emergency regulation (July 2019) to protect workers from wildfire smoke. \$ City of Alameda Short Plant trees Support citywide tree planting efforts, as trees can settle particles in the air during wildfire-smoke episodes. \$ City of Alameda Medium